kubernetes-sigs/dashboard-metrics-scraper/README.md

 Small binary to scrape and store a small window of metrics from the Metrics Server in Kubernetes.

+IMPORTANT: Metrics scraper codebase was moved to the Kubernetes Dashboard repository.
+You can find it [here](https://github.com/kubernetes/dashboard/tree/master/modules/metrics-scraper).

 ## Command-Line Arguments
 | Flag  | Description  | Default  |
 |---|---|---|